colepeters/dotfiles/README.md

 ### Neovim
 Neovim is like Vim, but (in my humble opinion) better.
 I particularly love its asynchronous plugin architecture, how fast its development community is growing, and how well maintenance and support is handled.
 I keep my configuration pretty lean.

+### Hyper
+My config for [Hyper](//hyper.is) is pretty minimal.
+Word.

 ### Spacemacs
 My `.spacemacs` file specifies the configuration layers I use on a regular basis, which are mostly aimed at HTML, CSS, and JS development.
 In particular, the JS syntax checking is tuned for ESLint.
 I’ve also bound `meta` to the `fn` key, which allows me to use the left `opt` key for inserting diacritics and special characters.
-This is a fairly big work in progress as I’ve been alternating between Spacemacs and Neovim (depending on my mood, the task at hand, the weather, the direction of the wind…).
+I don’t use Spacemacs much anymore but am keeping this around for now.

 ## Usage (OS X)
 These instructions have been tested on my own machine (OS X 10.11, using the latest version of [iTerm2](https://www.iterm2.com/)).
 They presume that you do **not** already have a `.dotfiles` directory in your user (`~`) directory.

 ### Prerequisites

-**TODO: Update for Spacemacs config**

 - [Homebrew](http://brew.sh/)
 - Correct Hombrew permissions: `sudo chown -R "$USER":admin /usr/local && sudo chown -R "$USER":admin /Library/Caches/Homebrew`